 Teacher: (frazzled) I don't know!
 All these questions; is a little blind faith too much to ask?!

-- How We Got Here: The use of this trope is parodied when, after Homer agress to come with Bart to put the head back on the statue, the opening sequence repeats until the mob interrupts the story, saying they already know that part.
+- The use of the latter trope is parodied when, after Homer agrees to come with Bart to put the head back on the statue, the opening sequence repeats until the mob interrupts the story, saying they already know that part.

 - Like Father, Like Son: Marge takes away Bart's headphones before heading into church.
 When she's not looking, Homer swipes the headphones for himself and listens to them in church.

 - Limited Animation: In the third act, when Marge says, "Homer...", her mouth only has two unique frames: Open and closed.
 And it only opens and closes once, whereas a double syllable word like "Homer" should've at least opened and closed twice.
 See here.◊